Trump White House records can be released in Jan. 6 probe pending Supreme Court review, appeals court rules

 “We have one president at a time under our Constitution,” Millett said.

 But she also expressed concern that future presidents could be hobbled if the confidentiality of their deliberations were to expire the minute they leave office.
-Facing a first-of-its-kind dispute between Trump and President Biden, she and the other judges struggled to come up with what rules to apply.
+Facing a first-of-its-kind dispute between Trump and Biden, she and the other judges struggled to come up with what rules to apply.

 “Whatever the incumbent president says, goes?”
-Judge Robert Wilkins asked the lawyer for House Speaker Nancy Pelosi (D-Calif.).
+Judge Wilkins asked the lawyer for House Speaker Nancy Pelosi (D-Calif.).
 “We don’t just flip a coin.”

+In rejecting Trump’s request Thursday, the court acknowledged the need for confidentiality when it comes to presidential communications and said, “We do not come to that conclusion lightly.”

+But the judges, all appointed by Democratic presidents, said national interests override Trump’s assertion of executive privilege in this instance.
+Trump is asking the court to invalidate the judgments of both the president and Congress, and “to delay the Committee’s work, and derail the negotiations and accommodations that the Political Branches have made,” the opinion said.